-Pope Francis' intentions for July and August:
+Pope Francis' prayer intentions

 Register on our website to receive regular news updates: click on "Register" at the top of this page, give us your email address and we'll send updated parish news and alerts right to your mailbox, either weekly or daily.

 Register in our parish ....
 We sincerely WELCOME our new parishioners.
 We are happy you have made St. Elizabeth Parish your spiritual home.
 It is our sincere hope your prayer with us will fill your heart and home with grace and peace.
 Please register your household in our parish: place your cursor over the "Resources" tab above, then click on "Parish Registration" to complete and send us your registration form.
 Mahalo.